agradus/OpenLdocs/docs/documentation/guides/rule_services_usage_and_customization_guide.md

 1. Add the appropriate driver library for a database.
     For example, for MySQL 5.6, it is the `mysql-connector-java-5.1.31.jar`.
 2. In the `application.properties` file, set repository settings as follows:
-3. Set `production-repository.factory = repo-jdbc.`
+3. Set `production-repository.factory = repo-jdbc`.
 4. Set the value for `production-repository.uri` according to the database as follows:

     | Database       | URL value                                                                                   |